nagyistge/fhirbase-demo-app/src/views/tutor.md

 ```

 Sometimes you can omit `::jsonb` suffix and PostreSQL will parse it
-automaticly, if your JSON representation is valid:
+automatically if your JSON representation is valid:

 ```sql
 SELECT '{"foo": "i''m a string from JSON"}';